 The cytoplasm of plant cell consists of discoid, oval or spherical bodies called Plastids.
-They are present in all plant except bacteria, fungi, and blue-green algae.
+They are present in all plants except bacteria, fungi, and blue-green algae.
 Plastids are living.

 On the basis of color, these are of three types i.e. Leucoplasts, chloroplasts, and chromoplasts.
 One form of plastid can change into another as Leucoplasts.

 In young tomato fruit, the leucoplasts gradually change into chloroplasts which finally turn into chromoplasts as the fruit ripens.

 Chloroplasts are green plastids bearing green pigment chlorophyll.
 Chromoplasts are yellow, orange and red and are present in petals of flowers are fruits.

-Types of Plastids:
+Types of Plastids